19

 The entire red carpet area should have been rotated 180º and doubled in width (and of course, the stills area should’ve been more than doubled in length).
 Apparently, the event was told this five months ago by someone who helps run movie red carpet events around the world, and yet, the Toronto event chose to ignore her advice.

-• Press conferences were done with the talent sitting behind a big table with big microphones, glasses of water, and big placecards in the way.
-Last year, the talent sat in chairs, used wireless mics, and had water placed on small tables slightly behind the chairs.
-This year’s press conferences were set up by a different company than last year.
+• Press conferences were done with the talent sitting behind a big table with big microphones, glasses of water and big place cards all in the way.
+Last year, the talent sat in chairs, used wireless mics, and water was placed on small tables slightly behind the chairs.

-However, the press conference lighting was nice: front-lit with four softboxes and a small amount of hairlight.
-Thankfully, they kept direct light off the shiny, white background.
+However the press conference did have nice light: front-lit with four softboxes and a small amount of hairlight.

-• The press conference room was much too small.
+• The press conference room was much, much too small.
 I suspect a number of fire regulations may have been violated with all those people stuffed into that room with only one exit.
-More space has always been available, but the event won’t use it.
+More space has always been available but the event won’t use it.

 • No media work facilities.
-Yes, there was an Internet lounge for everyone and anyone at the event to use, but there was no power (!) and they blocked FTP access.
+Yes, there was an Internet lounge for everyone and anyone at the event to use but there was no power (?!) and they blocked FTP access (port 21).

-There was an outdoor media lounge, (good thing it didn’t rain), which had two electrical outlets and totally useless Internet access.
-But it was too bright to edit, especially with the sun bouncing off the hotel windows.
+There was an outdoor “media lounge”, (good thing it didn’t rain), which had two electrical outlets and totally useless Internet access.
+Plus, it was too bright to edit in the direct sunlight.

-Remember the old wire service saying: there’s a deadline every minute.
+Remember the old wire service saying, “there’s a deadline every minute.”
 This is especially true in today’s World Wide Web.
 News photographers need to transmit images asap.
 For press conferences that run back-to-back over many hours at a time, photographers need power and Internet access to transmit during the conferences.
-A chair to sit on would be nice, too.
+Having a chair to sit on would be nice, too.

 • Big flash brackets.
 There’s a reason why most photographers don’t use these and that reason is:

-Of course, those “Tupperware bowls” that some photographers use also extend up just as much.
+Of course, those “Tupperware bowls” that some photographers use to bounce their flash also extend up just as much.
+Why are you bouncing when you’re standing outside?

-• When Mariah Carey and Oprah Winfrey showed up, the dozens (note the plural) of people who flooded the arrival area and red carpet area were all publicity, handlers and even more security.
-They were the ones solely responsible for the crowding and chaos, not the fans behind the steel barricades and not the media also behind steel barricades.
-The chaos and confusion was totally self-inflicted.
+• When Mariah Carey and Oprah Winfrey showed up, the dozens (note the plural) of people who flooded the arrival area and red carpet area were all publicists, handlers and even more security.
+These people were solely responsible for the crowding and chaos that ensued.
+It was not the fans behind the steel barricades; it was not the media behind steel barricades.
+The chaos and confusion was entirely self-inflicted.

-The following day, a publicist for the Farrell film (not the publicist yelled at) approached the photographer in question and, with a big smile, thanked him for all the extra publicity the film got because of this kerfuffle.
+The following day, a publicist for Farrell’s film (not the publicist who was yelled at) approached the photographer in question and, with a big smile, thanked him for all the extra publicity the film got because of this kerfuffle.
 (Hey, I used that word again).

 • Security people in the way.

-Spot quiz: If a celebrity starts signing autographs, which is the bigger threat to security: the hundreds of screaming fans standing an arm’s length away from the celebrity, or, the photographers (whose names, addresses and phone numbers are known) contained within a steel-barricaded area 58 feet away?
-Why do security people completely and continually swarm behind the celebrity, totally blocking the photographers?
+Spot quiz: If a celebrity starts signing autographs, which is the bigger security threat: the hundreds of screaming fans standing an arm’s length away from the celebrity, or, the photographers (whose identities are known to the festival) contained within a steel-barricaded area 58 feet away?
+So why do security people completely and continually swarm behind the celebrity and totally block the photographers?

 • Why do some “photographers” need an infinite number of point-and-shoot flash pictures of the celebrities?
 Whatever happened to quality, candid portraits?